 - Horsford: Central Avenue, across from RTS, at entrance to Town Forest.

 - Farley: South Street, 3/10 mile from Chestnut Street intersection - on right.
 Be respectful of neighbors when parking - there is limited on-street parking.

-- Reservoir: Off of Dedham Avenue, behind the Department of Public Works.
-The lights at the Reservoir will be turned on Fridays to Sundays and holidays, when it has measurements of six or more inches of black ice.
+- Reservoir: 470 Dedham Avenue, behind the Department of Public Works.
+The lights at the Reservoir will be turned on Fridays to Sundays and holidays, when it has measurements of six or more inches of black ice and a skateable surface.